Upper White River Basin Foundation, Ozarks Water Watch

-Rob Johns is a Vice President of Commercial Lending for Ozark Mountain Bank and has 18 years of banking experience.
+Rob Johns is a Financial Advisor for Edward Jones.
 He graduated from East Central University in Ada, Oklahoma with a degree in Business Administration in 1995 and graduate of the South West Graduate School of Banking in Dallas, Texas.

 Secretary, founding member